ericbulloch/kwmd/concepts/artificial_intelligence.md

 I will ask you to generate scripts from time to time.
 I need them to run using python 3.
 I would prefer (not required) that the script doesn't have any external packages dependencies.
 If I mention parameters I will tell you the name of the parameter and type.
 I want those arguments to get parsed by argparse.
 ```

+I know that stating python 3 is strange when python 2 support ended years ago.
+I have found many scripts and proof of concepts online that still use python 2.
+I want the AI to not question which version of python is the correct one.

 ## What I Don't Use It For

 What you are not is just as important as what you are!
 I wanted to note a few things that I have not used AI for.
 I am not the guy that run all things through AI, I want to ask it specific questions because it currently does not do well understanding an entire process or a complete system.
 It is amazing at providing insights and analysis about parts of a system, but it struggles to explain the complex relationship between parts.